grafana/grafana-operator/documentation/deploy_grafana.md

 ## Configuring the Ingress or Route

 By default the operator will not create an Ingress or Route.
 This can be enabled via `spec.ingress` in the `Grafana` CR.
+The operator will create a Route when running on OpenShift, otherwise an Ingress.
 Various other properties can also be configured:

 ```yaml
 spec: